Automating Property Index Collision Resolution

 INDEX_BACKEND = "search"

-"""Execute Groovy management script via Gremlin Server HTTP endpoint."""
+"""Execute a Groovy management script via the Gremlin Server HTTP endpoint."""

 payload = {"gremlin": script}